 In recent years, with the University and the Coleg Cymraeg Cenedlaethol working closely together, positive developments can be seen in several fields.
 Students can now study for an LLB Degree in Law completely in Welsh and study a percentage of over 130 undergraduate programmes through the medium of Welsh at Cardiff University.

-We offer a Joint Honours Degree in Welsh and Journalism and Incentive Scholarships are also now being offered by the Coleg Cymraeg for students to study Medicine through the medium of Welsh.
+We offer a Joint Honours Degree in Welsh and Journalism and Incentive Scholarships are being offered by the Coleg Cymraeg for students to study a variety of subjects through the medium of Welsh.
 We recommend that you join the Cardiff Branch of the Coleg Cymraeg Cenedlaethol so you can apply for scholarships and take advantage of other benefits such as access to the Coleg's online learning resources.

 You can ask for a Welsh-speaking personal tutor, provided there are Welsh-speaking members of the teaching staff in your subject area.
 If there are no Welsh-speaking members in the teaching staff, an appropriate member of staff from another School will be asked to tutor you.